• Skip to primary navigation

 A carboard tree display at a grocery store with Halo mandarins in the tree and a box underneath with bags of them

 What the name "Cuties" and "Halos" comes down to is marketing names from different companies.
-They are not actual varieties.
+They are not actual variety names.
 The name "Cuties" is owned by Sun Pacific.
 The name "Halos" is owned by Paramount Citrus, who also has the trademark POM Wonderful.

 Paramount Citrus use to own the "Cuties" name.
 A split occurred in the company and Sun Pacific parts with the "Cuties" name.
 "Halos" is the brand name that Paramount choose as a replacement for "Cuties".

 A single clementine mandarin hanging in a tree with green leaves.

-A Clementine is a type of mandarin.
+Remember this - A Clementine is a type of mandarin.
 All Clementines are mandarins.
 Not all mandarins are Clementines.

 Here is something that I don't think most people know.
 Cuties and Halos are different types of mandarins depending on what time of year it is.
 They are not always the Clementine variety.
-In fact, Clementines are only available during the beginning part of the citrus season (from November to January).
+In fact, Clementines are only available during the beginning part of the citrus season - from November to January.

-πŸ“… Availability Calendar
+📅 Availability Calendar

-ClemetinesThanksgiving to mid January
+ClemetinesNovember to January

-Murcottsmid January to April
+TangoFebruary to April

 ClementinesNovember to January